lmjohns3/theanets/docs/creating.rst

 An activation function (sometimes also called a transfer function) specifies how the final output of a layer is computed from the weighted sums of the inputs.
-By default, hidden layers in ``theanets`` use a logistic sigmoid activation function.
+By default, hidden layers in ``theanets`` use a relu activation function.
 Output layers in :class:`Regressor <theanets.feedforward.Regressor>` and :class:`Autoencoder <theanets.feedforward.Autoencoder>` models use linear activations (i.e., the output is just the weighted sum of the inputs from the previous layer), and the output layer in :class:`Classifier
 <theanets.feedforward.Classifier>` models uses a softmax activation.